Sleepy Malham village

 On the May day in question I was hoping to be there by dawn but as sunrise was about 5am there was no chance of that!
 It is a bit of a drive to get to Malham so by arriving at 7am I thought I had done quite well.
 My car was the first one there and the sky was blue so all was looking promising.

-Malham to Janets Foss
+Walking from Malham to Janets Foss

 Wary that the coaches wouldn’t be too far behind me I didn’t want to hang around.
 So kit quickly sorted, I set out southwards out of the village along the Pennine Way.
-Looking over my shoulder, back towards the village I saw a rare view: a very empty Malham village.
+Looking over my shoulder, back towards the village I saw a rare view: a very empty and quiet Malham village.

 Malham Beck flowing through Malham village